 Tests for the Hormonal Check: Hormones created by the pituitary organ, nerve centre and balls are critical in sexual turn of events and sperm creation.
 Irregularities in other hormonal or organ frameworks likewise may add to barrenness.
 A blood test gauges the degree of testosterone and different hormones.
 Hormonal tests assess testosterone levels and FSH (follicle-animating hormone) to decide the general equilibrium of the hormonal framework and the exact condition of sperm creation.

 Tests for sperm functionality: Tests can be performed to check how well your sperm are doing after the discharge, how well they can infiltrate an egg and whether there is an issue connecting to the egg.

-Anti-sperm Antibody Test: This test helps to detect the immune system that has the potential to attach its own sperm because of specific abnormalities in the immune system.
-The anti-sperm antibodies will be formed when the blood-testis barrier is ruptured because of infection, testicular trauma or torsion or other reasons.
-When the antibodies bound the sperm, they reduce the sperm’s motility of penetrating into the cervical mucus or fertilizing the ovum.
+Anti-sperm Antibody Test: This test helps detect the immune system that can attach its sperm because of specific abnormalities in the immune system.
+The anti-sperm antibodies will be formed when the blood-testis barrier is ruptured because of infection, testicular trauma, torsion, or other reasons.
+When the antibodies bind the sperm, they reduce the sperm’s motility to penetrate the cervical mucus or fertilise the ovum.